 Unlike the Full Building Survey report, the HomeBuyer survey report follows a set format.
 The report is straightforward and easy to follow, but it is not tailored to individual cases.
 If your property is fairly new, conventionally built and appears to be in good condition, then industry guidelines recommend a HomeBuyer survey.
 If you are looking for something more in depth and tailored to your needs, you may want to consider a Full Building Survey.

-- An inspection of the major indoor features like ceilings, the roof, walls, floors, bathrooms and woodwork.
+– An inspection of easily accessible areas of the property, including the major indoor features like ceilings, roof, walls, floors, bathrooms and woodwork.

-- An inspection of the visible parts of the heating and drainage systems as well as the electric, gas/oil and water services.
+– An inspection of the visible parts of the heating and drainage systems, electric, gas/oil and water services.

 – Assessment of timbers for rot and active woodworm infestation.

 – Assessment of easily accessible timbers for rot and active woodworm infestation.